An ordinary Japanese mom in the US!

-I ended up buying a bag of cherry for more than 9 dollars!
+I ended up buying a bag of cherries for more than 9 dollars!

-I don't understand Fahrenheit and mile well, too.
+I don't understand Fahrenheit and mile well, either

 I already passed the American driver's license test, but I was very scared of driving when I started practicing driving.

 Because cars drive on the left side in Japan, but it's totally opposite in the US.